-Adjusted operating income in North America increased by \$15.1 million to \$24.6 million for the fourth quarter of 2014 from \$9.5 million for the fourth quarter of 2013.
-Operating income in North America was positively impacted by:
+Adjusted Operating Income in North America increased by \$9.6 million to \$34.2 million for the fourth quarter of 2015 from \$24.6 million for the fourth quarter of 2014.
+Adjusted Operating Income in North America was positively impacted by:

-- higher gross profit from an overall increase in year-over-year production sales including the launch of new programs subsequent to or during the fourth quarter of 2013 (as noted above under "Sales"); and - productivity and efficiency improvements at certain operating facilities in particular in the Company's U.S. Metallic operations.
+- higher gross profit from an overall increase in year-over-year production sales as previously explained; and - productivity and efficiency improvements at certain operating facilities in particular in the Company's U.S. metallic operations.

-- pre-operating costs at two new operating facilities in Mexico and Riverside, Missouri as the new plants prepare for upcoming new program launches; and - operational inefficiencies and other costs at certain other facilities.
+- increased pre-operating and launch costs, in particular at two new operating facilities in Mexico and Riverside, Missouri as these new plants prepare for upcoming new program launches; - lower recoveries from scrap steel; - · general sales mix; and - operational inefficiencies and other costs at certain other facilities.